fefa4ka/ocp/README.md

 ### `POST /v1/chat/completions`

-Accepts standard OpenAI chat completion requests and proxies them to the appropriate backend based on the `model` field in the request body.
+Accepts standard OpenAI chat completion requests.
+It looks up the requested `model` in the list fetched from `MODEL_LIST_URL`, finds its associated `handle`, and proxies the request to the backend service.

+**Proxy Behavior:**
+*   The target backend URL is constructed using the **scheme and host** from the `MODEL_LIST_URL` combined with the `handle` specified for the model in the source list.
+    *   Example: If `MODEL_LIST_URL` is `https://api.example.com/models` and the handle for model `GigaChat-2-Max` is `/gigachat/api/v1/chat/completions`, the request will be proxied to `https://api.example.com/gigachat/api/v1/chat/completions`.
+*   The request to the backend uses the **same `Authorization: OAuth <token>` header** as used for fetching the model list, if `MODEL_LIST_AUTH_TOKEN` is configured.
+If the token is not configured, the request is sent without an `Authorization` header.
+*   The request body sent by the client is forwarded directly to the backend.
+*   The response body and status code from the backend are returned directly to the client.

 **Example Request:**